 What type of person makes a good bookkeeper?
 Are there certain skills/traits that are essential?

 This is a great question and one of the most common ones I get.
-In fact, the first free training session I am hosting on June 3rd goes into great detail about the common traits that are indicative of a great bookkeeper.
+In fact, the first free training session I host goes into great detail about the common traits that are indicative of a great bookkeeper.

 To give you a sneak peak, I will say that ALL the great bookkeepers I studied had no formal education in bookkeeping or accounting.
 And, the two most important traits to a great bookkeeper are: 1) being personable / likable and 2) being detailed oriented which should come as no surprise.